Tame homomorphisms of polytopal rings: Introduction

-Certain subvarieties of the Hom-variety have been described.
-In~\cite{BGG} the subvariety corresponding to automorphisms has been described completely.
-This result shows that any automorphism is a composition of some basic ones and can be viewed as a polytopal generalization of the linear algebra fact that any invertible matrix can be written as the product of elementary, permutation, and diagonal matrices.
-The result is stronger than the notion of tameness, thus implying that any automorphism is tame.
+In~\cite{BGG} the subvariety corresponding to automorphisms has been described completely, showing that every automorphism is a composition of some basic automorphisms.
+This can be viewed as a polytopal generalization of the linear algebra fact that every invertible matrix can be written as the product of elementary, permutation, and diagonal matrices.
+The result is stronger than the notion of tameness, thus implying that automorphisms are tame.

-In~\cite{BGR} the variety corresponding to codimension-1 retractions of polygons has been described, and it is conjectured that the result generalizes to arbitrary dimensions of the polytope.
-This result is also stronger than tameness and hence any such retraction is tame.
+In~\cite{BGR} the variety corresponding to codimension-1 retractions of polygons has been described.
+It is conjectured that the result generalizes to arbitrary dimensions of the polytope.
+This result is also stronger than tameness; hence, such retractions are tame.

-In showing that the above results imply tameness of the corresponding morphisms some other classes of homomorphisms were shown to be tame in~\cite{BGA}.
-Among those we will use that homomorphisms respecting monomial structures and any homomorphism from $k[c\Delta_{n}]$ (where $\Delta_{n}$ is the $n$-simplex, $c$, $n\in\mathbb{N}$) are tame.
-We will also use the notion of face retractions, which are idempotent endomorphisms of $k[P]$ defined by $\pi_{F}(x)= $ for all $x\in L(P)$, where $F$ is a face of $P$ (note that face retractions are tame since they respect the monomial structures).
+In showing that these results imply tameness of the corresponding morphisms, some other classes of homomorphisms are shown to be tame in~\cite{BGA}.
+Among these classes, the following two will be used.
+First, homomorphisms respecting monomial structures are tame.
+Second, homomorphisms from $k[c\Delta_{n}]$ (where $\Delta_{n}$ is the $n$-simplex, $c$, $n\in\mathbb{N}$) are tame.
+We will also use the notion of face retractions, which are idempotent endomorphisms of $k[P]$ defined by

+for all $x\in\L(P)$, where $F$ is a face of $P$ (note that face retractions are tame since they respect the monomial structures).

 \emph{Acknowledgement:} This work was suggested by Dr. Joseph Gubeladze at San Francisco State University.